sctnightcore/slowtoris/README.md

     OpenRC:  # rc-service tor start

+##Usage:

-Usage: slowloris.py [OPTIONS] TARGET
+slowtoris.py [OPTIONS] TARGET

-Options:
+##Options:

     -p, --port INTEGER     Port to attack on the remote target.
 Default is 80.

     -s, --sockets INTEGER  Number of sockets to open with the remote target.

     -r, --randomize        Randomize user agents for every new socket.

-  -T, --tor              Open the connections the connections through the Tor
-                         network by using localhost:9050 as a SOCKS5 proxy.
+    -T, --tor              Open the connections the connections through the Tor network by using localhost:9050 as a SOCKS5 proxy.
 If you wish to use the Tor network through another host or port you must use the -x option.

-  -x, --proxy host:port  Use a SOCKS5 proxy
-                         to communicate with the target.
+    -x, --proxy host:port  Use a SOCKS5 proxy to communicate with the target.

     -q, --quiet            Run the script in quiet mode removing all output.

     --help                 Show this message and exit.